SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/raster.md

 ## Working with raster data

 Raster data is a matrix or cube with additional spatial metadata (e.g. extent, resolution, and projection) that allow its values to be mapped onto geographical space.
-The **raster** package provides the eponymous `raster()` function for reading the many formats for such data.
+The [raster](){:.rlib} package provides the eponymous `raster()` function for reading the many formats of such data.

 ===